diegofrancisco/chatService/README.md

 1) Run the server instance

-2) Run 1 or more client instances
+2) Run one or more client instances

 3) Follow the instructions in the client terminal to login